-Levulinic acid, also known as 4-oxopentanoic acid, is an organic compound which is classified as a keto acid.
+Levulinic acid, also known as 4-oxopentanoic acid, is an organic compound that is classified as a keto acid.
 Its physical form is a white crystalline solid and is soluble in water, ethanol, and diethyl ether, but is insoluble in aliphatic hydrocarbons.
 In recent years, the need for sustainability has constantly driven the chemical industry towards exploring renewable chemistry and biotechnology to develop products from bio-based sources.
-These products are developed with an objective of using them as “platforms” for manufacturing a host of industrial and specialty chemicals to replace their synthetic counterparts.
+These products are developed with the objective of using them as “platforms” for manufacturing a host of industrial and specialty chemicals to replace their synthetic counterparts.
 Levulinic acid has long since been identified as such a platform chemical.
 As a result of this, in spite of its relatively small market size, it has been the subject of significant R&D to act as a precursor to specialty chemicals including fuel additives such as Methyltetrahydrofuran (MTHF), pesticides such as D-amino levulinic acid (DALA), Diphenolic Acid (DPA) and so on.
-The technology to produce bio-based levulinic acid is not very complicated, with the most widely used approach being dehydrative treatment of biomass or carbohydrates with acid.
-Other key technologies include hydrolysis of acetyl succinate esters, acid hydrolysis of furfuryl alcohol and by oxidation of ketones with ozone.
-Presently, levulinic acid finds applications in pharmaceuticals, pesticides, cosmetics, food additives and minor uses in nylons, synthetic rubbers and plastics.
+The technology to produce bio-based levulinic acid is not very complicated, with the most widely used approach being the dehydrative treatment of biomass or carbohydrates with acid.
+Other key technologies include hydrolysis of acetyl succinate esters, acid hydrolysis of furfuryl alcohol, and by oxidation of ketones with ozone.
+Presently, levulinic acid finds applications in pharmaceuticals, pesticides, cosmetics, food additives, and minor uses in nylons, synthetic rubbers, and plastics.

-Key downstream potential applications for levulinic acid analyzed and reported in this study include methyltetrahydrofuran (MTHF), delta aminolevulinic acid (DALA), ethyl levulinate, diphenolic acid (DPA) and others.
+Key downstream potential applications for levulinic acid analyzed and reported in this study include methyltetrahydrofuran (MTHF), delta-aminolevulinic acid (DALA), ethyl levulinate, diphenolic acid (DPA) and others.
 Commercial scale application for levulinic acid has recently been linked to automobile fuel extenders, primarily MTHF, which is miscible with gasoline in all proportions and displays favorable oxygenate and vapor pressure properties.

 Key market participants for levulinic acid include Segetis, Biofine, DuPont, Hebei Langfang Triple Well Chemicals Co., Ltd., Hebei Shijiazhuang Worldwide Furfural & Furfuryl Alcohol Funan Resin Co., Ltd., Jiangsu Yancheng China Flavor Chemicals Co., Ltd., Shijiazhuang Pharmaceutical Group Ouyi Pharmaceutical Co., Ltd. and Shanghai Apple Flavor & Fragrance Co., Ltd. Biofine has been one of the leading participants in the levulinic acid space, focusing on MTHF and DALA downstream applications.
-Segetis, a Minnesota based company recently developed a molecule on esters of levulinic acid made from corn cobs and bio based hydroxyl compounds.
-Levulinic acid is to be used as raw material for the manufacturing of plasticizers, solvents and polyols for polyurethane foams.
+Segetis, a Minnesota-based company, recently developed a molecule on esters of levulinic acid made from corn cobs and bio-based hydroxyl compounds.
+Levulinic acid is to be used as raw material for the manufacturing of plasticizers, solvents, and polyols for polyurethane foams.
 Levulinic acid acts as a potential replacement to phthalate plasticizer added to manufacture PVC, the largest consumed commodity plastic.